SporeDB/sporedb/doc/paper/wp.md

 Some poison appears when one node endorse a spore while ignoring the Conflict Management Rules.
 In that case, thanks to the Mycelium and under our communication assumptions, it is guaranteed that *at least one node* will receive enough evidences that the concerned node has emitted some poison.
 Thanks to the cryptographic signatures included in the endorsements, it will be easy to denounce the poisonous node with the collected, poisonous endorsements.
-Other peers may be able to report the issue and act accordingly (like lower the trust in the poisonous node, avoid any communication with it, etc).
+Other peers may be able to report the issue and act accordingly (for instance lower the trust in the poisonous node, avoid any communication with it, etc).

 Despite the interesting properties provided by the consensus algorithm, a node might being corrupted.
 This can be the case for nodes acting as faulty during a period of time, and trying to recover from a corrupted state.